Saṁyutta Nikāya 55.3

 “kacci te, dīghāvu, khamanīyaṁ, kacci yāpanīyaṁ?
 Kacci dukkhā vedanā paṭikkamanti, no abhikkamanti; paṭikkamosānaṁ paññāyati, no abhikkamo”ti?

-“I hope you’re keeping well, Dīghāvu; I hope you’re getting by.
+“I hope you’re keeping well, Dīghāvu; I hope you’re all right.
 I hope that your pain is fading, not growing, that its fading is evident, not its growing.”

 “Na me, bhante, khamanīyaṁ, na yāpanīyaṁ.
 Bāḷhā me dukkhā vedanā abhikkamanti, no paṭikkamanti; abhikkamosānaṁ paññāyati, no paṭikkamo”ti.